Wheel of Fortune (1983)

 Wiki.

 The original version of Wheel was a network daytime series that ran on NBC from January 6, 1975, to June 30, 1989, and subsequently aired on CBS from July 17, 1989, to January 11, 1991; it returned to NBC on January 14, 1991, and was cancelled that year, ending on September 20, 1991.
 The network daytime and syndicated nighttime versions aired concurrently from 1983 until the former's conclusion.
-The network version was originally hosted by Chuck Woolery and Susan Stafford.
+Chuck Woolery and Susan Stafford were the original hosts of the daytime network version.
 Woolery left in 1981, and was replaced by Pat Sajak.
 Sajak left the network version in January 1989 to host his own late-night talk show, while remaining as host of the nighttime Wheel.
-Sajak was replaced in the daytime by Rolf Benirschke, who was in turn replaced by Bob Goen when the network show moved to CBS.
-Goen remained as host for the second NBC run.
+Succeeding Sajak on the daytime version was Rolf Benirschke, who was in turn replaced by Bob Goen when the network show moved to CBS.
 Stafford left in 1982 and was replaced by Vanna White, who remained on the network show for the rest of its run.
+Sajak retired from the nighttime version in June 2024 and was replaced by Seacrest in September of the same year.
 The show has also had four announcers in its history: Charlie O'Donnell, Jack Clark, M. G. Kelly, and Jim Thornton.
-Sajak retired from the show on June 7, 2024; Ryan Seacrest replaced Sajak on September 9, 2024.

 You May Also Like.